-If you have been to Orlando before you may have seen the “upside down house”.
+If you have been to Orlando before you may have seen the “upside-down house”.
 It is quite the spectacle.
 Have you ever been inside?
 Wonder what it was?
 Wonder is exactly what it is, specifically “WonderWorks“.
-On our recent weekend trip to Orlando, thanks to the Hilton Garden Inn, we visited WonderWorks.
+On our recent weekend trip to Orlando, thanks to the , we visited WonderWorks.

-The kids and I had previously been there a couple years ago, but the visit was rushed and missing my husband.
+The kids and I had previously been there a couple of years ago, but the visit was rushed, and I missed my husband.
 Having spent the day at Sea World the day before we definitely wanted something inside and a little slower pace.
-WonderWorks ending up being the perfect fit.
-We got up early Sunday morning, had some breakfast at the Hilton Garden Inn and headed over to WonderWorks.
+WonderWorks ended up being the perfect fit.
+We got up early Sunday morning, had some breakfast at the Hilton Garden Inn, and headed over to WonderWorks.

 The biggest attraction on this third level which is geared towards playing the odds, space, and technology is the 360 virtual roller coaster.
 This is my husband’s kind of roller coaster one where you don’t actually go in the air but stay in a vehicle that just flips about 6 feet off the ground.
 Honey was a little scared but wanted to give it a try.
 She thought it was fun.
 I would have loved to have gotten a photo of her upside down with her hair hanging down.

 We spent about 3 and 1/2 hours and had a wonderful time.
-I highly suggest if you go to do like us and go early so you have no crowds to compete with.
+I highly suggest that you go to do like us and go early so you have no crowds to compete with.
 If you decide to do the laser tag I suggest you leave that for the very end when there are more people to really enjoy the game.
-There is so much to do that our 3 1/2 hours is probably getting through it pretty quick.
-In addition to the exhibits and games there is also an Outta Control Magic Comedy Dinner show (which we did not attend)
+There is so much to do that our 3 1/2 hours is probably getting through it pretty quickly.
+In addition to the exhibits and games, there is also an Outta Control Magic Comedy Dinner show (which we did not attend)

 Expect to be impressed at this interactive, entertaining and hilariously funny dinner show.
 Entertaining audiences for over fifteen years, Tony Brent combines a mixture of amazing magic, impersonations and high-energy improvisational comedy to thoroughly entertain audiences of all ages.
 Minds will be read, predictions will come true, and audience members’ personal items will vanish and re-appear.